A little about me…

-So I spent 40 years in a state of permanent watchfulness, on the run from terror, before I remembered it hadn’t always been that way.
+That conditioning was buried deep in my cells and nervous system, far below my conscious awareness, until I was 40 years old.
+So I spent 40 years in a state of permanent watchfulness, on the run from terror, before I started to remember it hadn’t always been that way.

 When I was nine, my younger sister was diagnosed with leukaemia.
 After moving into and through remission three times, she died when I was 16.
 Although we all did our best, no-one in our family knew how to deal with loss.
 For 25 years, a part of me secretly believed I should have died – that she deserved to live more than I did and that I’d failed to protect her.

-At 30, I started working for Microsoft.
-Back then the company was famous for a hyper-competitive culture that mirrored Bill Gates’ social awkwardness and intellectual superiority.
-Our financial compensation was tied to out-performing each other, including (and especially) other members in the same team.
 Some people – often the most successful senior executives and those who aspired to get there – were viciously cutthroat.
 I often felt like I was preparing for war when I went to work each day.
 I would get up, put on my armour and prepare to fight for my life.
-When not crippled by self-doubt I was fairly competent (about half the time).
-I worked with some incredibly bright and decent human beings… and I encountered more than a few genuine corporate psychopaths.
-For 10 years, the environment I chose to work in often confirmed my deepest fears about the world.

 Six months later, I moved to Singapore to work with a couple of smart, funny men who I genuinely like and respect.
 Although still working for a company I didn’t feel proud of, in an emotional and energetic office environment that often didn’t feel safe, the change of location gave me the chance to reset some life boundaries.

-Although I didn’t recognise it at the time, that was the point of no return.
-I finally had a sense I’d been living in black and white – numbed out to pain, but also numbed out to joy – and that a technicoloured life was available, if I was prepared to choose it.
+Although I didn’t recognise it at the time, that was the tipping point.
+I finally sensed that I’d been living in black and white – numbed out to pain, but also numbed out to joy – and that a technicoloured life was available, if I was prepared to choose it.
 The following year, I bought a little house in a health retreat in Thailand, as an ‘insurance policy’ in case I needed to quit my job.
 It was the first admission I might not last much longer in the corporate world.

 I look like a ghost, because I wasn’t really there.

 A month after I arrived in London, I went to my first weekend healing retreat to learn The Journey.
 I connected with a lot more grief and came away convinced that I needed to immerse myself in that work.
-So I dived in, joining and finishing the practitioner program in a year.
+So I joined and finished the practitioner program in a year.
 At a week-long retreat, I re-experienced my parent’s car accident from my perspective as the unborn child.
 It helped me begin to realise how profoundly I was held hostage by my own fear and what a constant presence anxiety was in my life.
 After another week-long retreat, I found and released some of the guilt around my sister’s death.
 It had been stored in my neck as a kind of slow-release death vow.
 For a little while, the Journey community became like my family and I felt like I belonged somewhere.

 Four months later (while staying in my little house in Thailand) some test results indicated my nervous system was fried and my body was close to collapse.
 I decided not to return to London.
-I also decided I was prepared to spend all my savings and as much time as necessary on my own healing – because I couldn’t be truly useful (to myself or anyone else) as long as the old fear-driven patterns were still in place.
+I also decided to spend my savings and as much time as necessary on my own healing – because I couldn’t be truly useful (to myself or anyone else) as long as the old fear-driven patterns were still in place.
 I thought it might take a couple of years to fully heal.

 Four weeks after we broke up, I went back to India to see my favourite saint and invite Lord Shiva to dance on my ego some more.
 My recently-ex boyfriend came to the same healing retreat.
 After 10 days of spiritual fireworks I finally realised I was terrified of him… and that I had to leave Thailand, because I needed to put several thousand kilometers between us.